 I’ve walked through that tunnel many times!
 It feels like I’m being transported back in time whenever I stroll along Factors Walk.

 Today, the Cotton Exchange building sits empty for the majority of the year — except when the masons use it to host monthly meetings.
-It’s not open to visitors, and that’s probably a good thing since it’s in need of some structural work.

 The Savannah Cotton Exchange building with an elaborate terra cotta facade sits atop a concrete and steel framed bridge that's open underneath